 Rep. Baird served as a County Commissioner prior to his election to the House of Representatives.
-He continues to serve as an active member of numerous organizations including VFW, American Legion, Indiana Farm Bureau, OCS 2-70, The National Cattlemen’s Beef Association, the American Quarter Horse Association and the Purdue Dean of Agriculture’s Advisory Council.
+He continues to serve as an active member of numerous organizations including VFW, American Legion, Indiana Farm Bureau, OCS 2-70, The National Cattlemen’s Beef Association, the American Quarter Horse Association and former Purdue Dean of Agriculture’s Advisory Council.

 He has also served his community in several other capacities, such as President, board member, and volunteer of organizations such as the Plan Commission and Board of Zoning Appeals.
 He was President of the Board of Directors of a mental health provider and the Rotary Club.